The New, Digital Adaptive PSAT: What’s the deal?

 So does that mean the PSAT doesn’t matter unless your score is in the top 99%?

 While you may not be judged by your PSAT score in your college application, it’s still important.
-The PSAT’s a test that has the same format, style, and content as the SAT, only slightly shorter (by 15 minutes) and slightly less difficult.
-So the PSAT is a great opportunity to get comfortable with the SAT.
+The PSAT is a test that has the same format, style, content, and timing as the SAT and is slightly less difficult.
+So the PSAT is a great opportunity to get comfortable with the new, digital adaptive SAT debuting in March 2024.

 It’s very helpful to both try during the test and do a little preparation ahead of time.
 The PSAT score is designed to predict what you would get on the SAT, so putting your best foot forward on the PSAT gives you a head start when deciding if the SAT or the ACT is a better fit.
-Students receive an actual copy of their test and answer choices near the end of December, so heading into the test with a game plan may help students prepare efficiently for the SAT.
+Students can access detailed information about the knowledge and skills assessed in the digital PSAT/NMSQT by clicking on the provided link in their score report.
+This information gives insight into potential content gaps, so heading into the test with a game plan may help students prepare efficiently for the SAT.
 Also, you might as well start this potentially intimidating process with the best score you can for your confidence and morale.

-For example, a 32 on reading and a 31 on writing gives 32+31=63 → 63×10→ a verbal score of 630.
-The SAT has a similar system but the highest score for the verbal and math sections is 800 each for a potential total of 1600.
+The SAT has a similar system but the highest score for the Reading and Writing and Math sections is 800 each for a potential total of 1600.
 The PSAT is out of fewer points because it doesn’t have the most difficult questions that make the difference between a 760 and an 800 on the SAT.

 How high does your score have to be to be recognized by NMSC?

 The National Merit Scholarship competition is judged using something called the “Selection Index.”
 The Selection Index is different from the score.
-It will be on your score report in December and can also be found by lopping the final zero off both the verbal and math scores, doubling the verbal number and adding it to the math.
+It will be on your score report in December and can also be found by lopping the final zero off both the Reading and Writing and Math scores, doubling the Reading and Writing number, and adding it to the Math.

-So for a student who got a score of 710 verbal, 700 math, the selection index would be (71×2)+70=212.
+So for a student who got a score of 710 Reading and Writing, 700 Math, the selection index would be (71×2)+70=212.
 The first level of recognition in the scholarship competition is to be “Commended.”
-This designation, achieved by about 3% of test takers, is determined by a national Selection Index cutoff, which is 212 for the class of 2019.
+This designation, achieved by about 3% of test takers, is determined by a national Selection Index cutoff, which is 207 for the class of 2024.
 The next level of recognition is “Semi-finalist,” and the Selection Index number varies for each state and for each year (the number is chosen such that the percent of semi-finalists in that state reflects the percent of high school graduates coming from that state, so the number is higher in more competitive states.)
-In Connecticut and New York the Selection Index cutoff for juniors in the class of 2018 was 221, and the number for the class of 2019 will likely be the same.
+In Connecticut and New York the Selection Index cutoff for juniors in the class of 2024 was 221 and 220, respectively, and the number for the class of 2025 will likely be the same.
 To get to 221, a student can get approximately 6 to 8 problems wrong between all the sections.
-For example, on the Fall 2016 PSAT, students could meet 221 with two wrong on reading, two wrong on writing, and four wrong on math.
-Or two wrong on reading, four wrong on writing, and two wrong on math.
+For example, on the Fall 2023 PSAT, students could meet 221 with four wrong on Reading and Writing, and four wrong on Math.
 Because the verbal score is doubled in the Selection Index, it is easier to reach the cutoff with a strong verbal score than a strong math score.

 So I’m a Semi-finalist — what next?